What is it that makes content marketing such a successful and desirable tactic?

 - Convey a sense of urgency

-- Focus in on your customer persona(s)
+- Focus on your customer persona(s)

 The above example does all of the above, pretty damn well actually.
-It has a number in it, it uses you-based language, and it uses powerful language that makes you go YES.
+It has a number in it, uses you-based language, and uses powerful language that makes you go YES.
 I WANT THIS.

 That last point is one you should really take note of.
 Creating marketing personas is the key to content marketing success.
 Okay, that’s a bit of a trope, there are many keys to success.
 But a solid customer persona is the biggest, shiniest, jingliest key.

 We aren’t going ‘round doing all of this for the fun of it, right?

 I mean, at some point, you want to see some of the money you poured into marketing come back, ideally in multiples.